xster/flutter-wiki/Experimental:-Create-Flutter-Plugin.md

 3. **(Optional)** If your plugin is expected to be held in a background `Service` at any point in time, implement `ServiceAware`.

-4. Update example app `MainActivity.java` to use the v2 embedding `FlutterActivity`. e.g.
+4. Update example app `MainActivity.java` to use the v2 embedding `FlutterActivity`.
+You may have to make a public constructor for you plugin class if one didn't exist already.  e.g.
 ```
 package io.flutter.plugins.firebasecoreexample;